-Topic & Guiding Question Student Objectives Pennsylvania STEELS Standards for Science (2022) Lesson 1 New!
-How do you send a secret code?
+Topic & Guiding Question Student Objectives Indiana Academic Science Standards (2023) Lesson 1 Pattern Transfer & Technology How do you send a secret code?
 Students explore how digital devices encode complex information.
 Students generate their own codes in order to transfer information across the classroom.
 Then, they compare their codes and evaluate which worked best given the criteria and constraints.
-3.2.4.G.
+4-PS4-3.
 Generate and compare multiple solutions that use patterns to transfer information.
+3-5-ETS1-3.
+Plan and carry out fair tests in which variables are controlled and failure points are considered to identify aspects of a model or prototype that can be improved.
 Lesson 2 Sound, Vibration, & Engineering How far can a whisper travel?
 Students investigate sound energy using paper cup telephones.
 Students figure out that sound is a vibration that can travel through a medium.
-3.2.4.E.
-Develop a model of waves to describe patterns in terms of amplitude and wavelength and that waves can cause objects to move.
+3-5-ETS1-1.
+Define a simple design problem reflecting a need or a want that includes specified criteria for success and constraints on materials, time, or cost.
+3-5-ETS1-2.
+Generate and compare multiple possible solutions to a problem based on how well each is likely to meet the criteria and constraints of the problem.
 Lesson 3 Sound & Vibrations What would happen if you screamed in outer space?
 Students construct a model of sound vibrations to explain how air is a medium that sound vibrations travel through.
-3.2.4.E.
+4-PS4-1.
 Develop a model of waves to describe patterns in terms of amplitude and wavelength and that waves can cause objects to move.
 Lesson 4 Sound Waves & Wavelength Why are some sounds high and some sounds low?
 Students make observations of vibrations and sound waves to discover that high pitch sounds vibrate faster and have short wavelengths and low pitch sounds vibrate slower and have long wavelengths.
-3.2.4.E.
+4-PS4-1.
 Develop a model of waves to describe patterns in terms of amplitude and wavelength and that waves can cause objects to move.